Direct Fusion Drive: Development

 The construction of the experimental research device and most of its early operations were funded by the U.S. Department of Energy.
 The recent studies—Phase I and Phase II—were funded by the NASA Institute for Advanced Concepts (NIAC) program.
 A series of articles on the concept were published between 2001 and 2008; the first experimental results were reported in 2007.
 Numerous studies of spacecraft missions (Phase I) were published, beginning in 2012.
 In 2017 Princeton Satellite Systems reported that "Studies of electron heating with this method have surpassed theoretical predictions, and experiments to measure ion heating in the second-generation machine are ongoing."

 As of 2018, the concept has moved to Phase II, a simulation phase.
 The full-size unit would measure approximately 2 m in diameter and 10 m in length.
-PSS reported that electron heating in PFRC-2 surpassed theoretical predictions, reaching 500 eV with pulse lengths of 300 ms. Ion heating experiments are ongoing as of 2020.

 Stephanie Thomas is vice president of Princeton Satellite Systems and the principal investigator for the Direct Fusion Drive.